kuatcapital/testnets-7/entrypoint-pubtest-2/README.md

 WantedBy=multi-user.target
 ```

-At this point you should visit the [Scheduled Upgrades](./UPGRADES.md) page for details on previous, current and upcoming versions.
+At this point you should visit the [Scheduled Upgrades](./UPGRADES.md) page for details on current and upcoming versions.

 ### Become a Validator